bollu/bollu.github.io/README.txt

 ##### Interpolation and Model Checking

 I found the idea of interpolation based model checking to be extremely cool.
-The vibes are that if we know that

 - [Craig interpolation](https://pixel-druid.com/articles/interpolants-vibes.html)
   is a fundamental technique, which when given
 - [Interpolant based model checking](https://people.eecs.berkeley.edu/~alanmi/courses/2007_290N/papers/inter_mcmillan_cav03.pdf),